feliciengoudou/jesugo.goudou.me/content/publication/publication2/example/index.md

 ---
-title: 'Life Cycle Worker Flows in a Dual Labor Market'
+title: 'Screening, churning, and worker flows in a dual labor market'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here